samahrens/ElectricSkateboardRouteFinder/README.md

 # What is this?

-This ia a route finder meant for electric skateboarding!
+This is a route finder meant for electric skateboarding!
 It's actively under development, but you can use it to find nearby routes to explore on your electric skateboard.
 More customization options coming soon.

+## How to use it

+Go to [eskate-route-finder.vercel.app](https://eskate-route-finder.vercel.app) and change the sliders to your preferred distance, then click the button to generate the map.

 ## Available Scripts